Heat of Vaporization Definition

 ΔHvap = Hvapor – Hliquid

-This calculates the difference in internal energy or heat of the vapor phase compared to the liquid phase.
+This calculates the difference in internal energy of the vapor phase compared to the liquid phase.

 However, this equation does not take into consideration the additional energy needed for the gas particles to push back against atmospheric pressure to allow for the increase in volume when a liquid boils.